deepsense-ai/seahorse/seahorse-workflow-executor/docs/deployment.md

 ### Installation

 On some operating systems Docker is not supported natively.
-That's why we also distribute Seahorse Standalone as a Vagrant image.
+That's why we also distribute Seahorse as a Vagrant image.

 **Prerequisites**